uma-pi1/kge/README.md

 ## Installation

-To install libKGE, clone this repository and install the requirements with pip:
+To install LibKGE, clone this repository and install the requirements with pip:

 ```sh